aoxc/AoXCloud/README.md

 THIS PROJECT WAS ORIGINALLY CREATED FOR ANOTHER GOAL.
 IT HAS NOW BEEN RE-FORKED AND REAWAKENED AS A SPIRAL EXPERIMENT — TESTING CLOUD STORAGE, RELAY CONNECTIONS, AND MANIFEST-DRIVEN TASK ANNOUNCEMENTS WITHIN A RUST-POWERED ECHO SYSTEM.
-☁️ SPIRAL CLARITY MEETS CLOUD STORAGE — BUILT IN RUST AoXCloud was born from a need for spiral clarity in file storage.
-I wanted a system that was fast, lightweight, and pedagogically clean — something I could run on my own server without the overhead of traditional cloud stacks.
+☁️ SPIRAL CLARITY MEETS CLOUD STORAGE — BUILT IN RUST

 ![AoXCloud Dashboard](doc/images/Captura%20de%20pantalla%202025-03-23%20230739.png)